GraysonArthofer/Gold_Silver_Prices/README.md

 # Gold_Silver_Prices
 How to extract data from the web.
-Visualizing determinants of precious metal prices, and strategies on how to incorporate gold or silver into a portfolio.
+Visualizing determinants of precious metal prices and strategies for incorporating gold or silver into a portfolio.
 Open GoldSilver.ipynb to view.
-Project uses the language Python.
+The project uses the language Python.

 ## Data extraction

-- I used JSON to extract gold and silver prices
+- I used JSON to extract gold and silver prices.

-- Then I used web scraping to get data about ETFs from yahoo finance
+- Then I used web scraping to get data about ETFs from yahoo finance.

 - 2 functions were created to get the Dow Jones information.
 Used web scraping to get data.

-- Loaded in csv file
+- Loaded in csv file.

-- Loaded in excel file
+- Loaded in excel file.

 ## Data visualization

-- Created visuals and then analyzed the results
+- Created visuals and then analyzed the results.

 ## Investment Strategy

-- Described investment strategies using ETF securities to mirror the price of gold and silver
+- Described investment strategies using ETF securities to mirror the price of gold and silver.